This practice guide provides insights into the regulatory framework and trends governing the aviation sector in India.

 1.10 Have there been any recent cases of note or other notable developments in India involving air operators and/or airports?

 - In relation to a petition filed by an aircraft lessor of SpiceJet Limited on account of non-payment of lease rentals, the Delhi High Court issued an interim order on September 22, 2021 prohibiting SpiceJet from transferring its assets worth the decretal amount to a different entity.
-The matter is currently sub judice before the Delhi High Court.
+SpiceJet Limited has entered into a settlement agreement with the aircraft lessor which now ends all litigation proceedings between the parties including before the UK Court and Execution Proceedings before the Delhi High Court.

 - In March 2021, the Indira Gandhi International (“IGI”) Airport in Delhi announced a key expansion project to increase its passenger-handling capacity.
 The expansion project includes a new terminal, advanced facilities, an additional runway and improved capacity to handle more passengers.

-India is not a participant in the EU Emissions Trading System.
+India is not a participant in the EU ETS.
 However, there are a number of regulations and obligations imposed on airlines and airports for environmental protection in India:

-i.)
-DGCA has issued CARs (Section 10 – Aviation Environmental Protection, Series “B”, Part I, Issue I, August 5, 2015) (“Climate Change CAR”) which provide for “Climate Change Initiatives and Local Air Quality Monitoring in Civil Aviation”.
+- DGCA has issued CARs (Section 10 – Aviation Environmental Protection, Series “B”, Part I, Issue I, August 5, 2015) as updated from time to time (“Climate Change CAR”) which provides for “Climate Change Initiatives and Local Air Quality Monitoring in Civil Aviation”.
 The Climate Change CAR is applicable to the following:

-b.) all Indian scheduled and non-scheduled passenger and cargo airline operators except: a) flights of all small aircraft with MTOW < 5,700 kg; b) flights engaged in search & rescue, patrolling or fire-fighting activities; c) flights engaged in humanitarian grounds and emergency medical service; d) flights engaged in carrying VVIP, Head of States and other eminent personalities; and e) all foreign registered airlines operating to/from India.
+- all Indian scheduled and non-scheduled passenger and cargo airline operators except: a) flights of all small aircraft with MTOW <5,700 kg; b) flights engaged in search & rescue, patrolling or fire-fighting activities; c) flights engaged in humanitarian grounds and emergency medical service; d) flights engaged in carrying VVIP, Head of States and other eminent personalities; and e) all foreign registered airlines operating to/from India.

 India has not volunteered to participate in ICAO’s Carbon Offsetting and Reduction Scheme for International Aviation (“CORSIA”).
 However, the DGCA has issued CARs (Section 10 – Aviation Environment Protection, Series “C”, Part I) which govern the rules and regulations towards monitoring, reporting and verifying annual CO2 emissions of aeroplane operators and offsetting requirements from international flights.
 This requirement is based on ICAO’s SARPs, as contained in Annex-16, Environmental Protection, Volume-IV: CORSIA.